 There are three main types of arthritis, each triggered by different factors:

-Immune-mediated arthritis occurs when a dog’s antibodies–which should keep him healthy–are instead directed at their own connective tissue.
+- Immune-mediated arthritis occurs when a dog’s antibodies–which should keep the dog healthy–are instead directed at their own connective tissue.
 It can result in the destruction of the joint and cartilage, or it may cause only inflammation in the joint.

 Symptoms Of Arthritis In Dogs

 Symptoms of arthritis in dogs are often difficult to recognize at first.
 Dogs can’t tell you how they’re feeling, and usually arthritis symptoms begin so mildly that owners don’t even notice.
 They do, however, worsen with time.